IFTA (International Fuels Tax Agreement) Motor Carriers

 Amended Returns: No special form is required to amend a return.
 Check the “Amended return” box at the top of the IFTA-100.

-Refunds: A refund may be claimed on the IFTA tax report for any overpayment of tax in a reporting period.
-Complete line #11 on the IFTA tax report to request a refund.
-A refund will be issued after the DOR has determined that all tax liabilities, including any outstanding audit assessments, have been satisfied.
+Refunds: A refund may be claimed on the IFTA Tax Return for any overpayment of tax in a reporting period.
+A refund will be issued after DOR determines tax liabilities, including any outstanding audit assessments, are satisfied.
 A refund may be denied if the licensee is delinquent in filing any quarterly tax report(s).

 Changing Information or Status: Changes must be submitted in writing to the address given below.
 New decals must be ordered by submitting a new application.

 Massachusetts Department of Revenue

 G.L. c.
 64I, § 2

 IFTA-1, International Fuel Tax Agreement (IFTA) Massachusetts License Application

 People also viewed...

 Personalization is OFF.
 Your personal browsing history at Mass.gov is not visible because your personalization is turned off.
 To view your history, turn your personalization on.